-UNFI is making leadership changes that will be structured around four growth platforms of services: wholesale, retail, and corporate and business transformation, the Providence, R.I.,-based distributor said last week.
+UNFI is making leadership changes that will be structured around four growth platforms of services: services, wholesale, retail, and corporate and business transformation., the Providence, R.I.,-based distributor said last week.

 “We are on an aggressive path to drive shareholder value by helping to create sustainable, profitable growth with and for our customers and suppliers,” said UNFI CEO Sandy Douglas in a statement.
 “With positive momentum and a $140 billion addressable market with significant opportunities for selling more to existing and new customers, we are well positioned to attain these objectives.
 Our high-performing, diverse leadership team, new organizational structure and value-based approach will ensure we are devoting maximum managerial talent and focus toward achieving these growth plans.”

 Chris Testa, president since 2018, will focus on leading the UNFI Services platform, responsible for the company’s supplier services, professional services, e-commerce, and private and owned brands portfolio.

 “Chris will also be responsible for working with Sandy Douglas and the senior leadership team to introduce and lead enterprise-wide growth initiatives accelerating the Fuel the Future strategy,” UNFI said in a statement.

 The company said it is looking to define the services platform as a “key component of the company’s goal to create compelling value for customers and suppliers by leveraging existing data and capabilities from its scaled and diversified operating business.”

 Steve Dietz will lead UNFI's wholesale platform Wholesale’s customer growth work, continuing to expand the company’s customer base and enhance support to existing and new customers, the company said.
 He will report directly to Douglas, effective August 1.

 Mark Bushway will lead supply chain, transportation and safety, and Jack Clare will lead information technology, with both continuing to focus on standardization of systems and customer execution.